 If your professor is comfortable with this setup, it opens up a large set of awards.
 Expect professors to vary considerably in the amount of involvement they want in the process.
 Some will use your rough idea and rewrite everything you write; others will be happy to have you submit it under their name with little feedback.

 There is no standard way to find alternative funding sources.
-During my PhD I was funded by two work safety organisations, a Portuguese foundation, and a national sports institute.
+During my PhD, some of my funding came from two work safety organisations, a Portuguese foundation, and a national sports institute.
 Probably the only place in the world these are listed together is on my CV.
 These days I mostly apply to federal awards and external non-profit organisations.
 No database or website will ever be comprehensive in its list of awards, but this makes finding the hidden gems even more valuable.

 Elie Dolgin, “The Hunt for the Lesser-Known Funding Source,” Nature 570, no. 7759 (June 2019): 127–29, https://doi.org/10.1038/d41586-019-01734-1.↩︎